slobdell/skew-binomial-queues/README.md

 ### Use Cases for the Mutable Parallel Priority Queue
 * Thread safe priority queue
-* Constant time dequeue on the hot path
+* Constant time dequeue on the hot path (fast dequeues are an illusion where tree restructuring occurs in the background after a value is returned to the caller)
 * A relatively high priority element, but not necessarily the highest priority element, is an acceptable value during concurrent dequeue operations
 * Best case constant time meld